akatsuki105/dawngb/README.md

 # DuGB

-GameBoy emulator written in Go.
+DuGB is GameBoy emulator written in Go.